EddieMichael1983/independent-project1/readme.md

 ## Known Bugs

-Formatting issues, please see [final draft](https://github.com/EddieMichael1983/indy-project) for debugged version.
+Formatting issues, please go to the [final draft repository](https://github.com/EddieMichael1983/indy-project) to see the debugged version.

 ## Technologies Used